-These rats have smaller eyes (poor vision) and ears and shorter tails, and are primarily nocturnal.
+These rats have small eyes (poor vision) and ears and long tails and are primarily nocturnal.

 Habits Of Norway Rats

 Rats are excellent climbers and often enter a home in the fall when outside food sources become scarce.
 Norway rats live in fields, farmlands, and in structures.
 Rats are often found in woodpiles and can gain entry to a home through a hole the size of a quarter.
 Once established, Norway rats tend to follow the same route between harborage and food/water sources.
 They can also dig holes on the outside for nesting purposes, usually one main entrance hole and 1 or several “emergency exit” holes for escape purposes.